J. Marvin Herndon's Nuclear Georeactor

 Magnetized surface areas of Mars and the Moon indicate the former existence of internally generated magnetic fields in those bodies.

-J. Marvin Herndon has presented evidence attesting to the commonality of matter in the Solar System, which is like that of the deep-interior of Earth, and has made the suggestion [9, 10] that planetary magnetic fields generally arise from the same georeactor-type mechanism which Herndon [8, 9] has suggested generates and powers the Earth’s magnetic field.
+J. Marvin Herndon has presented evidence attesting to the commonality of matter in the Solar System, which is like that of the deep-interior of Earth, and has made the suggestion [9, 10] that planetary magnetic fields generally arise from the same georeactor-type mechanism which Herndon [8, 9] has suggested powers and generates the Earth’s magnetic field.

 YouTube Video: Origin of Earth's Magnetic Field (click here) This video is best "watched in high quality" as it contains an experimental demonstration of why long-term convection, and hence dynamo-action, in the fluid core is impossible.